BrendahKiragu/brendah-week1-js-code-challenge/README.md

 # Phase 1 Week 1 Code Challenge - JavaScript Toy Problems

-In this code cahllenge you will find three challenges that test your understanding of JavaScript fundamentals.
+In this code challenge you will find three challenges that test your understanding of JavaScript fundamentals.

 # Prerequisites: